lbnl-science-it/scienceit-docs/docs/hpc/index.md

 * [Cf1 (Californium) Intel Phi Cluster](systems/californium.md)
 * [Cm1 (Curium) AMD Cluster](systems/curium.md)

-In addition, there are several **Supported Research Clusters**; more information on each of these can be found by selecting the desired supported cluster under Systems > Supported Research Clusters.
+In addition, there are several **Supported Research Clusters**; more information on each of these can be found by selecting the desired supported cluster under `Computing Systems > Supported Research Clusters`.

 ## Storage and Backup